 Consistency.
 No two designs will ever truly be the same.
 That may be a bonus for you (I thought it was cool), but it isn’t everyone’s bag.
 Another problem is that since the engraved area is being filled in with lots of tiny lines, a large etched area will always appear to have “brush strokes” in it.
 Sandblasting is more like air brushing or spray painting, where you’re covering a large area at once, so the frosting is very even.
 You can also sandblast very deeply into glass, ceramic, or stone, but using a rotary tool with diamond burrs will only really be able to etch the very surface.
 It takes ages to carve all the way through most ceramic glazes, so your results won’t be as bold as sandblasting on a mug.

 Engraving enameled glass.
 I did a lot of experiments with adding an enamel coating to fused glass, and then carving through it with my rotary tool.
 Although this was possible, it still took an extremely long time to carve deeply enough, and would have only worked well with small jewelry pieces, but not drinking cups.

-What about those Sharpie mugs I see on Pinterest?
+What about those Sharpie mugs I've seen people decorate?

 Drawing right onto ceramic mugs with markers is super fun!
 This is a great craft project, as long as you use the right materials and follow directions carefully.
 Normal Sharpie brand markers will wash off with the first contact with warm water, so you’ll need oil-based markers or glass paint markers.
 These items will need to be baked in an oven to set the design, and even then, will not stand up to a lot of dishwasher use.
 The lines will also tend to be wobbly and splotchy, but you can use fun colors and draw anything you like.
 If you're going to make these yourself, remember to have fun with it!